 Citroen Relay van review

 The Citroen Relay has been a popular panel van for many years, in part due to some favourable finance offers from Citroen.
-It first arrived in 2006, and in 2014 an updated and improved version was launched to keep it up to date with its main rivals: the Ford Transit, Mercedes Sprinter and Volkswagen Crafter.
-It was updated again in 2016 with the addition of Euro 6 emissions-compliant diesel engines.
+It first arrived in 2006, and in 2014 an updated and improved version was launched to keep pace with its main rivals: the Ford Transit, Mercedes Sprinter and Volkswagen Crafter.
+It was updated again with the addition of Euro 6 emissions-compliant diesel engines in 2016, although it was only the engines that were updated, so the Relay can't match newer rivals for tech.

-The Citroen Relay, known as the Jumper in other markets, is built on a platform shared with the Peugeot Boxer and Fiat Ducato - in fact, there are so few differences between the three vans that it can be hard to tell them apart.
-The one big difference is under that short bonnet, where Fiat uses one range of engines and PSA opts for a different line-up.
-Peugeot and Citroen updated their vans in 2016 by downsizing from the previous 2.2-litre motors to a new line of BlueHDi 2.0-litre diesels, though power outputs are almost unchanged.
+The Relay, known as the Citroen Jumper everywhere other than the UK, uses a bodyshell and platform that's shared with the Peugeot Boxer and Fiat Ducato - in fact, there are so few differences between the three vans that it can be hard to tell them apart.
+The one big difference is under that short bonnet, where Fiat uses its own engines and PSA opts for a different line-up.
+Peugeot and Citroen use 2.2-litre BlueHDi motors, and there are three power outputs to choose from.

-Citroen says its focus on long-term running costs and its relationship with customers is the top reason to buy the Relay over its sister vans - but all three stand out for their distinctive styling.
-The Relay has new headlights and a grille inspired by the new range of Citroen cars, with large chevrons that blend into chrome strips on the nose.
+Citroen says its focus on long-term running costs and its relationship with customers is the top reason to buy the Relay over its sister vans.
+The Relay has headlights and a grille inspired by the new range of Citroen cars, with large chevrons that blend into chrome strips on the nose.
 The optional LED strip inside the headlights is a nice touch, too.

 The Relay has also been updated in more important areas - the doors and brakes have been tested and upgraded for durability, the engine range has been updated to improve emissions and economy, and interior quality has taken a step forward with extra options on the spec sheet.
 Sat-nav, a reversing camera, auto wipers, lane departure warning and tyre pressure sensors are all available.

-Payload capacities range from 1,115kg to 1,900kg, and load volumes go from 8 cubic metres in the L1H1 version to 17 cubic metres in the L4H3, which is the longest and tallest model.
+For the panel van, payload capacities range from 1,125kg to 1,870kg, and load volumes go from 8 cubic metres in the L1H1 version to 17 cubic metres in the L4H3, which is the longest and tallest model.
 The Relay can also be had in a range of formats, including chassis cab, tipper, dropside and Luton, plus a host of the firm’s Ready To Run conversions.

 MPG, CO2 and Running Costs